MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-phi-3.md

 ## Prerequisites

-To use Phi-3 models with Azure AI studio, you need the following prerequisites:
+To use Phi-3 chat models models with Azure AI studio, you need the following prerequisites:

 ### A deployed Phi-3 chat models model